-Every business eventually gets to the point and realizes that most of their marketing can be automated.
+Every business eventually gets to the point and realizes that most of its marketing can be automated.
 It’s almost a no-brainer for big businesses that may have hundreds of thousands of customers to interact with on a daily basis.
 For small businesses, whether to invest in marketing automation or not is a tough question.
 For the most part, automating your marketing campaigns is a no-brainer.
 However, it’s still important to understand what’s true and what’s not about the process.
-Below, we will go into 5 myths about marketing automation and the truth behind them.
+Below, we will go into 5 myths about digital marketing automation and the truth behind them.

 Automated marketing is just sending messages automatically

 Automated marketing software sends messages to potential and current customers through email, web, text, and social media.
 However, the concept is much more than just sending messages automatically.
 It’s all about maximizing efficiency.
 This lets you avoid having to write and send the same messages to individual customers every day.
-It’s also about targeting and identifying what visitors to your website really need, and finding a solution to give it to them.
+It’s also about targeting and identifying what visitors to your website really need and finding a solution to give it to them.
 Finally, it allows you to study the data behind your actions and decide whether or not you need to tweak your workflows.

 Automated marketing is easier than manual processes